SankalpMe/tinyVTA/README.md

 ## models
 Weights of mnist digits model stored

+## docs

+### tinyVTA.pdf
+Contains the documentation for the tinyVTA architecture, instructions for usage and environment setup

-## mnist.ipynb
+### mnist.ipynb
 Example code to execute mnist digits models on fpga